Different Types of Alcohol

 Aromatic and Aliphatic alcohols

 But other types of classification of alcohol given according to the attached alcoholic group to the aromatic or aliphatic Hydrocarbon.
 Hence these alcohol names as aliphatic and aromatic alcohols.

 - Aliphatic alcohols are compounds containing hydroxyl groups in the side chain of the alkyl group.

-- Methanol, ethanol, propanol, butanol, isobutanol, etc are examples of monohydric alcohols because these contain only one hydroxyl group.
+- Methanol, ethanol, propanol, isopropyl alcohol, butanol, isobutanol, etc are examples of monohydric alcohols because these contain only one hydroxyl group.

-- But ethylene glycol, trimethylene glycol, pentamethylene glycol, isobutene glycol are dihydric types of aliphatic alcohols because these contain two alcoholic groups.
+- But ethylene glycol, trimethylene glycol, pentamethylene glycol, isobutene glycol are dihydric types of aliphatic alcohols.
+These chemicals contain two alcoholic groups.

 - The only important trihydric aliphatic organic compound is glycerol or propane-1-2-2-triol because these contain three alcoholic groups.
 Glycerol occurs in almost all animals and vegetable oils.

 - Hence D-sorbitol, D-mannitol, and dulcitol are the polyhydric aliphatic alcohols that occur naturally contain more than three hydroxyl groups.

 Aromatic alcohols are also classified as monohydric, dihydric, trihydric, and polyhydric phenols, according to the hydroxyl group attached to the benzene ring.
 Therefore, phenol, catechol (o-dihydroxybenzene), Resorcinol (m-dihydroxybenzene)quinol (p-dihydroxy benzene ) are examples of these types of alcohols.